thoth-station/core/doc/ROADMAP.md

 * [Kebechet](https://github.com/orgs/thoth-station/projects/3)
 * [User API](https://github.com/orgs/thoth-station/projects/7)

-## Informative Advises
+## Informative Advice

-Based on a [command line tool](https://github.com/orgs/thoth-station/projects/3) and our [GitHub App](https://github.com/marketplace/qeb-hwt) we will extend the advises we give to human developers.
+Based on a [command line tool](https://github.com/orgs/thoth-station/projects/3) and our [GitHub App](https://github.com/marketplace/qeb-hwt) we will extend the advice we give to human developers.
 This extension will not only broaden the coverage of Python packages known by Thoth, but also include tips how to deploy Python-based machine learning and data science applications.